-Both economic and non-economic damages can be recovered as part of a Colorado personal injury lawsuit.
+Both economic and non-economic damages can be recovered as part of a restaurant injury settlement.

 Economic (pecuniary) damages include:

 These damages are more easily identifiable through documentary evidence and usually have a defined value.

 Non-economic damages are those that are not typical “out-of-pocket” expenses.
 These losses are more subjective and include:

 - pain and suffering;